Dacia Duster: 2022 refresh

 In June 2022, like the entire Dacia range, the Duster received a slight update featuring the brand's new logo.
 The grille was redesigned, the steering wheel was updated with the new logo, and all the other badges were replaced.
-On some versions, the air vents were also updated to the same as the Renault Duster.
+The air vents were also updated to the same design as the Renault Duster on left-hand drive versions.
 The facelift also applied to the Commercial version, sold only in the United Kingdom.

 Duster Pick-up

 The Dacia Duster Pick-up facelift, manufactured by Romturingia and approved by the brand, is available in France from November 2022 from the specialist Borel.